top of page

 HOUSING STABILIZATION PROGRAMS

 The Eviction Prevention Program assists families in Clay County who are facing eviction to maintain their current housing.
-If approved, a family in our Eviction Prevention Program can expect a maximum of 6 months of rental assistance (including delinquency) while actively working towards independence.
+If approved, a family in our Eviction Prevention Program can expect a maximum of 6 months of rental assistance (including delinquency) while working towards independence.

 STUDENT SELF-SUFFICIENCY PROGRAM

-For more information about Programs, email info@mssclay.org
+For more information email info@mssclay.org

-or call 904-297-4052 and ask to speak with someone in Programs.
+or call 904-297-4052 and ask to speak with a Program Associate.